-*Free Geek is continuing to pursue our mission by providing computers to those in need and with the increase we see in this need, we ask that you please provide us with your reusable laptops (laptops that are still able to be refurbished and redistributed to the community).
-These devices are the most essential to our work while teleschooling, telehealth, internet communications and more become the mainstream instead of in person interaction.
+*Demand for Free Geek's refurbished laptops has never been higher.
+As we continue to pursue our mission by providing computers to those in need, we ask that you please provide us with your reusable laptops from homes and businesses.
+These devices are the most essential to our community for accessing the while teleschooling, telehealth, virtual connections and other critical internet access needs.

 Public drop offs of technology donation are welcomed Wednesdays through Saturdays, 11:00-1:00 and 3:00-5:00 in the parking lot on the northeast side of our building.

 How can you currently donate tech to Free Geek?